Azure/pcs-cli/README.md

 ## Deploy Docker images through Kubernetes
 To verify access test with `kubectl get nodes`
 1) `kubectl create -f .\scripts\nginx-ingress-controller.yaml`
 2) Goto your resource group on [portal.azure.com](http://portal.azure.com) and set up friendly DNS name for Public IP address that got created in step 1.
 It will start with **{myClusterName}**.
-To confirm match the IP address with "LoadBalance Ingress" by running `kubectl describe svc nginx-ingress`
+To confirm match the IP address with "LoadBalancer Ingress" by running `kubectl describe svc nginx-ingress`
 3) Replace following values in file .\scripts\all-in-one.yaml
     * **{Friendly DNS name}** with value from step 2
     * **{Your IoT Hub connection string}**